Skip to content

 High usage countMetric is actively queried and likely important.Keep and monitor performance.

-Low or zero usageMetric is rarely or never used.Review dashboards and alerts to confirm if it can be dropped.
+Low or zero usageMetric is rarely or never used.Review dashboards and alerts to confirm whether you can drop the metric.

 Frequent queries from AlertsMetric is operationally critical.Prioritize retention and optimization.